nathanhumphrey/nathanhumphrey.github.io/posts/2020-02-12-full-stack-javascript-app-pt-2.md

 ## Up Next

-In Part 3 (coming soon), we'll look at various methods for styling the components we've just built here.
+In [part 3](/posts/2020-03-24-full-stack-javascript-app-pt-3), we'll look at various methods for styling the components we've just built here.
 From vanilla CSS to various CSS in JS options, we'll explore the pros and cons of these techniques before finally settling on one for the remainder of the build.
 I hope you'll continue to join me on this learning journey.